rahul-s-rajput/Swiftgrade-Testing/docs/stories/story-22-backend-grading-openrouter.md

 - At least one successful parsed result per model×try is stored or a validation error is recorded.
 - Session status transitions to `graded` or `failed` appropriately.
 - Handle 429 rate limits with exponential backoff
-- Support both URL and base64 image inputs
+- Images are provided via Supabase Storage URLs (public or signed); base64 inputs are not used

 ## Notes
-- For local single-user: Consider using base64 for simpler setup without storage buckets
+- Use Supabase Storage for hosting images referenced in prompts.
+Prefer public buckets for simplicity during prototyping or generate signed URLs.
-- Model names must use exact format from OpenRouter (e.g., "openai/gpt-4o", not "gpt-4o")
+- Model names must use exact format from OpenRouter (e.g., "openai/gpt-4o", not "gpt-4o").
-- Implement proper error handling for 429 (rate limit) and 5xx errors
+- Implement proper error handling for 429 (rate limit) and 5xx errors.

+## Status
+Completed on 2025-08-28 (PT).
+Backend implementation finished and wired into FastAPI.
+End-to-end testing is deferred until frontend integration in a later story.

+## Completed Tasks
+- Implemented `POST /grade/single` in `app/routers/grade.py` with:
+  - Async `httpx` calls, bounded concurrency via `asyncio.Semaphore`.
+  - Retries with exponential backoff for 429/5xx.
+  - URL-only images (Supabase Storage URLs) in `messages[].content[]` — base64 not used.
+  - Optional OpenRouter `reasoning` parameter passed at top-level when provided.
+  - Session status transitions: `grading` → `graded`/`failed`.
+  - Persistence into `public.result` with conflict on `(session_id, question_id, model_name, try_index)`.
+- Added schemas in `app/schemas.py`:
+  - `GradeModelSpec`, `GradeSingleReq` (with optional `reasoning`), `GradeSingleRes`.
+- Wired router in `app/main.py` via `app.include_router(grade_router.router)`.
+- Documented OpenRouter request spec to use Supabase URLs only and where to set `reasoning`.

+## Implementation Notes
+- Endpoint: `POST /grade/single` in `app/routers/grade.py`.
+- OpenRouter call: `POST {OPENROUTER_BASE_URL}/chat/completions` with headers `Authorization: Bearer <OPENROUTER_API_KEY>` and JSON body `{ model, messages, provider.allow_fallbacks=false, reasoning? }`.
+- Messages are built from `public.image` (roles: `student`, optional `answer_key`) and `public.question` metadata; images are referenced by URL only.
+- Results persisted to `public.result` with `raw_output` and `validation_errors` if parsing fails.
+- Env vars in `.env`: `OPENROUTER_API_KEY`, optional `OPENROUTER_BASE_URL`, `GRADING_MAX_CONCURRENCY`.
+- Supabase client in `app/supabase_client.py` is used for data access.

+## Testing Notes
+- End-to-end testing will be performed after frontend integration (Story 26).
+Until then, backend smoke tests are optional and deferred.
+When testing:
+  - Ensure images are uploaded to Supabase Storage and registered via `POST /images/register`.
+  - Ensure questions and `human_marks_by_qid` are configured via `POST /questions/config`.
+  - Call `POST /grade/single` with models and optional `reasoning`; verify `public.result` rows.